-Our highly skilled + experienced Registered Massage Therapists at rebirth use techniques that are safe and effective for pregnant and new mamas.
-Our Registered Massage Therapists, Sarah Zadorsky, Natasha Marshall, and Janet Bueckert have an understanding of muscular and postural conditions mamas-to-be are prone to developing and play an active role in both prevention and treatment.
-Babies (pre-crawlers) are welcome in the treatment room while Mama is enjoying treatment.
+Our highly skilled + experienced Registered Massage Therapists at rebirth use techniques that are safe and effective for pregnancy and postpartum.
+Our Registered Massage Therapists, Sarah Zadorsky, Natasha Marshall, and Janet Bueckert have an understanding of muscular and postural conditions pregnant persons are prone to developing and play an active role in both prevention and treatment.
+Babies (pre-crawlers) are welcome in the treatment room during treatment.

 Services and Rates

 - Late Pregnancy Massage - 30 mins - $59

 - Late Pregnancy Massage - 60 mins - $88

 *Prices listed already include HST

 * Extended health care plans may cover some or all of the cost of your treatments.